Starting September 18, 2021, Minnesota Center for Book Arts is reopening Saturdays 10am–5pm for pop-up events! Visit our Reopening page to learn more.

-Events in the building may limit availability of spaces in the Open Book lot.
-Metered street parking, pay lots and public ramps are all available nearby.
+Metered street parking, pay lots, and public ramps are all available nearby (but please note that there is currently road construction on 10th and 11th Ave).
 Stadium events can affect parking availability in our neighborhood.
 Parking meters are typically active until 10pm; read the signs carefully.

 Reserved handicapped parking spaces are located near both the front and rear entrances to the building.

 Please use the front door on Washington Avenue to enter.

 Bus: MCBA is located on Metro Transit bus routes 7 and 22.
 The nearest stop is at Washington Ave.
 S. and 11th St., just down the block from Open Book’s front doors.